Right Arrow

 Scenario:

 During a busy material delivery, a forklift operator backs up, unaware of a laborer behind him.
-The forklift strikes the worker, causing serious injury.
+The forklift strikes the team member, causing serious injury.

 Root Causes & Impact:

-Pedestrian-vehicle collisions account for 2.8% of incidents but often result in severe injury or death (Source: OSHA Injury Summary).
+Pedestrian-vehicle collisions account for 2.8% of occurrences but often result in severe injury or death (Source: OSHA Injury Summary).
 Contributing factors include poor traffic management, lack of barriers, and distracted operators.

 How video intelligence helps:

-AI cameras can track vehicle and pedestrian movement, flag unsafe proximity, and alert operators or spotters in real time.
+Video AI can track vehicle and pedestrian movement, flag unsafe proximity, and alert operators or spotters.
 Over time, analytics reveal high-risk patterns—fueling smarter traffic planning.

 Injury Type